Most teams use the Meta Ad Library the wrong way.

 - Form 2–3 hypotheses

-- Use Claude Code to generate structured copy variations for each hypothesis
+- Use Claude Code to generate structured copy variations

 - Format variations into a bulk upload file